nealbarshes/nealbarshes.github.io/Tutorials/FootInfection/index.md

 ### Empiric antibiotic treatment

-Ceftriaxone is the primary empiric antibiotic given to patients who have not yet had operative treatment or whose culture results are pending.
+<b><u>Ceftriaxone</u></b> is the primary empiric antibiotic given to patients who have not yet had operative treatment or whose culture results are pending.

-Empiric treatment of methicillin-resistant <i>Staphylococcus aureus</i> (MRSA) should be reserved for patients going to the operating room

-For those with no fluctuance/abscess and negative MRSA nasal swab testing is negative, MRSA has been found in foot microbiology in only [5% of our patients](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Ashong%2C%20MRSA%20osteomyelitis%202016.pdf).
-This increases to [22% with either abscess or MRSA nasal swab findings and to 58% with both](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Ashong%2C%20MRSA%20osteomyelitis%202016.pdf).
+**Vancomycin** for the _empiric_ treatment of methicillin-resistant <i>Staphylococcus aureus</i> (MRSA) should be reserved for patients going to the operating room for incision and drainage of an abscess and/or those patients with MRSA found on nasal swab at admission.
+The prevalence of MRSA is [22% with either abscess or MRSA+ nasal swab, and 58% with both abscess <i>and</u> MRSA+ nasal swab](https://nealbarshes.github.io/_articles/Ashong&Barshes-MRSAosteomyelitis.pdf).
+When there is no fluctuance/abscess and negative MRSA nasal swab testing, the prevalence of MRSA is only [5% of our patients].(https://nealbarshes.github.io/_articles/Ashong&Barshes-MRSAosteomyelitis.pdf).

-Do not empirically treat for <i>Pseudomonas</i>, as this organism represents [only 3% of isolates at our hospital](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20DFO%20treatment%20failure.pdf).
+Do not empirically use pipercillin-tazobactam (Zosyn©) or cefipime for the _empiric_ treatment of <i>Pseudomonas</i>, as this organism represents [only 3% of isolates at our hospital](https://nealbarshes.github.io/_articles/Barshes-DFO_TreatmentFailure.pdf).